Peharge/MAVIS-old/using-mavis-4-en.md

 ✅ All tasks were completed successfully

 Ollama is installed.
-Ollama is already running.
+Ollama is not running.
+Starting Ollama...
+Ollama started successfully.

 All MAVIS versions are available here:

-III Required LLM model for this MAVIS version is already installed III Required LLM model for this MAVIS version is not yet installed III LLM model is available for you - you have all the permissions III LLM model is not available for you - you do not have permission to install the model
+█ Required LLM model for this MAVIS version is already installed █ Required LLM model for this MAVIS version is not yet installed █ LLM model is available for you - you have all the permissions █ LLM model is not available for you - you do not have permission to install the model

 1. MAVIS 3:
    - mavis-3-main: With Xc++ 3 11B or Llama3.2 11B + Phi4 14b + Qwen 2.5 1.5b + granite3.2-vision 2b (phi4 Not Installed)